dflydev/dflydev-hawk/README.md

 The `Server` has a few required dependencies.
 It is generally easier to construct a `Server` by using the `ServerBuilder`.
-A `Server` can be built without setting anything but the crendetials provider to get sane defaults.
+A `Server` can be built without setting anything but the credentials provider to get sane defaults.

 #### Simple ServerBuilder Example